python-control/python-control/README.rst

   pip install control

 If you install Slycot using pip you'll need a development environment (e.g., Python development files, C and Fortran compilers).
+Pip installation can be particularly complicated for Windows.

 Installing from source
 ----------------------